valeoai/bravo_challenge/README.md

 ## 6. Technical white papers

 Each team must submit a technical whitepaper describing the techniques attempted.
-Teams may choose to describe multiple submissions in a single report or if they prefer to make multiple reports: it should be clear which submissions are described in each report.
+Teams may choose to describe multiple submissions in a single report or make multiple reports.
+It should be clear which submissions are described in each report.

-Each report must have at most 4500 words (discounting references) and at most 5 floats, in any template reasonably resembling a reasearch paper.
+Each report must have at most 4500 words (discounting references) and at most 5 floats in any template reasonably resembling a research paper.

 We will collect the best results into a summary report, submitted within the scope of the UNCV Workshop, with the authors of the winning submissions as co-authors.